The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Results

-Once the droplet approaches the pore, small portions of its interface hit opposite pillars and adhere to their surfaces (Fig.\ref{fig2}g,h), thus causing a progressive slowdown and a light deviation from the rectilinear trajectory (see Fig.\ref{fig3}, middle column, top and Fig.\ref{fig3}e).
+Once the droplet approaches the pore, small portions of its interface hit opposite pillars and adhere to their surfaces (Fig.\ref{fig2}g,h), thus causing a progressive slowdown and a light deviation from the rectilinear trajectory (see Fig.\ref{fig3}b and Fig.\ref{fig3}k).
 Afterwards, the drop moves upward due to an internal fluid vortex (see the section on the fluid structure for a detailed description), an effect not sufficient to determine its detachment from the pillars but crucial to drive morphological changes necessary to squeeze into the gap (Fig.\ref{fig2}i,j,k,l).
-Indeed, the droplet initially stretches pushing its front within the constriction and then elongates longitudinally dragging the rear.
-During such process, the speed undergoes a sharp increase (Fig.\ref{fig3}f-g) followed by a steep reduction (Fig.\ref{fig3}h), yielding a temporary freezing of the droplet shape into a peanutlike structure, where opposite sides of its interface remain firmly anchored at the surface of the pillars.
-However adhesion forces at its front are weaker than those at the rear ($\gamma_R<\gamma_L$), an effect that can facilitate crossing and detachment of the droplet if a sufficient propulsion force operates.
-This is precisely the dynamics observed in the final stage of the process, where the droplet slowly decompresses while leaving the pore (Fig.\ref{fig2}m,n) and its center of mass speed raises once again (Fig.\ref{fig3}i).
-Finally note that, along with splay distortions (generally the dominant contribution far from the constriction), the confined environment of the pore triggers the formation of regions where the polar field exhibits temporary bend deformations (Fig.\ref{fig3}j,k), an arrangement easier to accommodate in a highly stretched geometry (and in the absence of any anchoring of the polar field at the interface).
+Indeed, the droplet initially stretches pushing its front within the constriction and then elongates longitudinally dragging the rear, thus causing an increase of its perimeter (see the next paragraph about the energetic balance).
+On the contrary, the droplet area (i.e. $\phi_1$) is conserved, since its evolution is governed by a model B-like dynamics (see the section Methods).
+During such process, the speed undergoes a sharp increase (Fig.\ref{fig3}l-m) followed by a steep reduction (Fig.\ref{fig3}n), yielding a temporary freezing of the droplet shape into a peanutlike structure, where opposite sides of its interface remain firmly anchored at the surface of the pillars.
+However adhesion forces at its front are weaker than those at the rear ($\gamma_{\textrm{R}}<\gamma_{\textrm{L}}$), an effect that can facilitate crossing and detachment of the droplet if a sufficient propulsion force operates.
+This is precisely the dynamics observed in the final stage of the process, where the droplet slowly decompresses while leaving the pore (Fig.\ref{fig2}m,n) and its center of mass speed raises once again (Fig.\ref{fig3}o).
+Finally note that, along with splay distortions (generally the dominant contribution far from the constriction), the confined environment of the pore triggers the formation of regions where the polar field exhibits temporary bend deformations (Fig.\ref{fig3}m,n, blue arrows), an arrangement generally emerging as an elastic instability in extensile material \cite{marchetti}, here easier to accommodate in such a highly stretched geometry.
+Interestingly, even though the interface anchoring remains largely perpendicular, a tangential orientation arises where droplet elongation increases, an effect mainly observed at the entry and the exit of the pore.